pingcap/style-guide/src/rust/data.md

 Rationale: makes datatypes most flexible, reduces code duplication, and makes types more backwards compatible.
 See [this section](https://github.com/rust-lang/api-guidelines/blob/master/src/future-proofing.md#data-structures-do-not-duplicate-derived-trait-bounds-c-struct-bounds) of the API guide for more details.

+Avoid default generics, unless the default is used in the vast majority of situations (e.g., the default is only overridden for testing, or in very exceptional cases, such as supplying a hasher to a hashtable).
+Rationale: having an explicit type often improves comprehensability of code and outweighs the convenience of skipping a generic parameter).

 Use types to enforce invariants.
 Take advantage of structs, tuples, and enums to define the valid states of an object.
 Use associated types to enforce relationships between types.
 Where possible, make invalid objects impossible.

-TODO
-* Avoid default generics, unless the default is used in the vast majority of situations (e.g., the default is only overridden for testing, or in very exceptional cases, such as supplying a hasher to a hashtable).
-  - Rationale: having an explicit type often improves comprehensability of code and outweighs the convenience of skipping a generic parameter).
-* Use type aliases (`type`) to provide convenience versions of common generic types (e.g., `type Result<T> = Result<T, MyErr>;`).
+Use type aliases (`type`) to provide convenience versions of common generic types (e.g., `type Result<T> = Result<T, MyErr>;`).

 ## Structs